Querying Data Using Worksheets¶

 Displays worksheets that you created and own.

 Displays folders that you created or that your colleagues have explicitly shared with you.

-Worksheets » My Worksheets (or open a local worksheet under Recent or in Folders) » <worksheet_name> » Schema tab.
-The schema browser opens in the right pane in the bottom part of the window.
+Worksheets » My Worksheets (or open a local worksheet under Recent or in Folders) » <worksheet_name>.
+The object browser opens in the right pane in the bottom part of the window.

-The schema browser enables users to explore the schemas, tables, views, and other objects in the current database that are accessible by the current session role.
+The object browser enables users to explore the databases and database objects that are accessible by the active role in the session.

 Writing and Executing Queries¶